Apparel Care (General & Fiber-Specific Notes)

 Broadly speaking, agitation from both the washer and dryer will degrade fabric over time.
 This won’t necessarily look like your clothing becoming thinner or seams breaking though - more likely what you’ll experience is the fibers at the top of the garment becoming microscopically frayed and worn, causing your garment to look older and ‘duller’.
 Dyed vs printed clothing can play a huge part in how noticeable this is as well: dyed fibers, as long as they are colorfast, tend to fade slower than printed apparel since the color is saturated all the way through.
 With printed apparel, the ink functions kind of like a tattoo - it sits in the upper layers of the fiber, which makes any damage to this area especially visible.

 We recommend avoiding heat as much as possible, to avoid fading and shrinkage.
-If you cannot hang dry clothing, flipping the garments inside out and/or placing them in a bag while drying very low could work.

 PRINTED TENCEL: